 How to buy Ethereum with PayPal

-It is possible to use your PayPal account to buy ether, but it can be difficult to find a platform that accepts payments using PayPal.
+It is possible to use your PayPal account to buy Ethereum, but it can be difficult to find a platform that accepts payments using PayPal.
 We’ll explain why below, and also guide you through the process of buying Ethereum in this way.
-If you want to buy ether using PayPal and are aware of the process involved, check out our table or list below for reputable sites where you can make your purchase.
+If you want to buy Ethereum with PayPal and are aware of the process involved, check out our table or list below for reputable sites where you can make your purchase.
 If you are a beginner, keep reading.

 Here are a list of services to buy Ethereum instantly